vldnik84/stud_dock/README.md

 ### Installation and setup
 - Install Docker and Docker Compose following the instruction provided below
-- Download and deploy this docker configuration to your local machine with  `git clone --recurse-submodules git@github.com:vldnik84/stud_dock.git` command
+- Download and deploy this docker configuration to your local machine: `git clone --recurse-submodules git@github.com:vldnik84/stud_dock.git`
 - Set up your configuration within **docker-compose.yml** and **apache/vhost.conf** files
 - Change **/etc/hosts** according to your apache configuration
 - Run `./restart.sh` from this folder under console to start Docker Compose environment
+- Configure PHPMyAdmin following the instruction provided below
 - Visit your application URLs in your browser

 #### Install Docker